jayenliao/Data-Management-RShiny-Tutorial/README.md

 - `README.md`: This file.
 - `DataM_tutorial_RShiny_0601.Rmd`: The code file of the shiny web app slides
-- `.html`: The output file of the shiny web app slides

 #### Images (Please do not move the path of any document or image.)